esi/esi-docs/docs/services/esi/endpoints/markethistory.md

 This path returns the data from the EVE's monolith as-is, and therefore contains the same issues.
 Typically, `lowest` and `highest` are not the actual lowest and highest prices, but values tinkered by CCP's daily summarizing process.
 Those returned values can be far from the actual ones.
 The way these values are created is not explained by CCP.

-While the returned entries are usually sorted by date ASC, nothing in the specs enforces this, so this behaviour is not an actual rule.
+While the returned entries are usually sorted by date ascending, nothing in the specs enforces this, so this behaviour is not an actual rule.
 If you want to have the last or first data, you **should** sort them.

 Days with no sale are not represented in the reponse, while they are present with a 0 volume in the game, assuming prior information exists.